IBM/portieris/POLICIES.md

       policy:
 ```

-* ClusterImagePolicies are configured at the cluster level, and take effect whenever there is no ImagePolicy in the namespace where the workload is being deployed.
+* ClusterImagePolicies are configured at the cluster level, and take effect whenever there is no ImagePolicy resource defined in the namespace where the workload is being deployed.
+These resources have the same structure as namespace ImagePolicies and if no matching policy is found for an image deplyment is denied.
   - this example allows all images from all registries:
 ```yaml
 apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1